tortus/docker-rails-1.2/README.md

 Those specific versions of i18n and json are the latest that will work on Ruby 1.8, and are needed by most apps.
 Rake 0.7.3 is the latest version of rake that will work with Rails 1.2, and is required by slimgems.

-## Packages

-The following packages are added to the base image:

-* ca-certificates

 ## Gems with C-Extensions